Shopify/hydrogen-v1/examples/multipass/README.md

 Multipass enables you to do the following:

 - Persist the customer [session](https://shopify.dev/custom-storefronts/hydrogen/framework/sessions) state between the Hydrogen and checkout experiences, such as staying logged in or out.
-- Automatically log in or create a new account based on a external site's user information.
+- Log in or create a new account automatically, based on an external site's user information.
 - Log in or create accounts by leveraging a third-party auth service such as [Google Sign in](https://developers.google.com/identity/gsi/web/guides/overview).

 To generate a multipass key visit this [link](https://www.shopify.com/admin/settings/checkout?shpxid=4b620f16-EA6D-46D2-8851-DB05208459BB)